-First, organizations come to people like me when they're trying to figure out what I call a paradigm crash.
+First, organizations come to people like me when they are trying to figure out what I call a paradigm crash.
 Things that they deal with, externally and internally in some combination, change dramatically.
 Paradigm crashes now occur on a continual basis.
 Why?
 Many are the theories.
 One argument is global networks.
 The ever more densely connected world shifts and moves more frequently, and in more surprising ways, than it ever has before.
-The likelihood that turbulence in any location will reach a particular organization is now higher than it ever has been historically.
+Turbulence in any particular organization is more likely to reach another than it ever has been before.

-Now, most of the problems that organizations have are pretty easy to locate on the ground and come to understand.
-That's the part I do with the model I just described and exemplified.
+Now, most of the local problems that surface as a result of such paradigm crashes are pretty easy to locate on the ground and come to understand.
+That's the part I do with the application I just described and exemplified with the California court case.

 But, most recommendations require what the physics types call a phase transition, a fundamental change in at least part of the organization.
-The structure has to change or the process won't change.
-I think of this as the political part, and in the world of social services it usually blocks the strategy suggested by the fieldwork part.
-I think the old saw created by Chandler is relevant here, that strategy precedes structure (1966).
+The structure has to change or the process will not change.
+I think of this as the political part, and it usually blocks the strategy suggested by the fieldwork part.
+I think the old saying attributed to Chandler (1966) is relevant here, that strategy precedes structure.

-Finally, most of those who control capital in an organization--capital in all the senses that Bourdieau invented, material, symbolic, social, cultural--have a vested interest in blocking a phase transition.
-It means, in their view, and probably accurately, potential loss of those kinds of capital on the part of those who have most of it.
+Finally, most of those who control capital in an organization-capital in all the senses that Bourdieu invented, material, symbolic, social, and cultural-have a vested interest in blocking a phase transition.
+The change requires, in their view and probably accurately, potential loss of such capital on the part of those who have most of it.
 This is of course also political, but I think of it as the implementation part.

-For me, figuring out the model I'm describing here, this blurred genre ethnographic tale, is theoretically interesting, and using it in practice is personally gratifying.
+For me, figuring out the model I am describing here, this blurred genre ethnographic tale, is theoretically interesting, and using it in practice is personally gratifying.
 But the politics and implementation almost always guarantee that the results go nowhere, even with an enthusiastic response to the results I deliver.

-I know how to translate the problem and do the model.
-I don't know how to influence the political and implementation stages that come later.
-I know it can happen, but I don't know how to make it happen.
+I know how to translate the problem and do the application.
+I do not know how to influence the political and implementation stages that come later.
+I know it can happen, but I do not know how to make it happen.
 The two levels of politics and implementation may well define the limits of the outsider's job.
 More on this in the conclusion.